 Mani Shankar

 Mani Shankar Soni is from Lucknow, Uttar Pradesh.
-He is a student of - Bachelor of pharmacy in the Professional Education field.
+He is a student of - Bachelor of Pharmacy in the Professional Education field.
 His hobbies are: Reading books by foreign authors and listening to Classical music.

 INTERVIEW